LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 Now, remember when I said there is an issue we will encounter using combobox for site search?
 So looking at [WCAG 3.2.2 On Input (A)](https://www.w3.org/WAI/WCAG22/Understanding/on-input.html), it states "Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behaviour before using the component."
 It then goes on to state that "So checking a checkbox, entering text into a text field, or changing the selected option in a list control changes its setting, but activating a link or a button does not".
 So, this is in fact causing a change of context here, in that the page that loads is a new context and navigating using an `role="option"` is still changing a selected "option".

 This fails simply because it is an "option", but it's only an "option" programmatically, in that visually it doesn't look like a `<select>` and `<option>` pattern as the operating system styles  a list of `<option>`s in its own way, whereas these are fully custom elements that the developers have full control over.
 Would a user that does not use a screen reader have any idea they are "option" elements?
 No, of course not, so are their user expectations met when they start typing into the field and the suggestions display, would they expect to click a suggestion and navigate to a new page?
 I think given that this type of component is commonplace and this is a search engine, a sighted would expect that behaviour.
+It's likely a screen reader user can also expect that, given it is a search engine and typing in a search input will navigate to a new page.

-Quite interestingly, should I use arrows to navigate to the suggestions, neither "option" nor "link" is announced on any result in VoiceOver/Safari, the only thing announced is the actual text.
+Quite interestingly, with VoiceOver/Safari, the only thing announced is the actual text.
 The `role="option"` is present on the suggestions, but it's just not being passed to VoiceOver.
 The reason this is happening is because as a user arrows up or down the suggestions, the value of the input changes to match the text of the current "option", so that change in value is what is actually announced.
-Should I navigate with the virtual cursor to actually get inside the listbox, I do hear the list enumeration and the text, but still not that the item is an "option".

-Should I use up and down arrows with NVDA and Firefox, I do hear the list enumeration and the suggestion text, still not the role of "option" though though, even though it is present.
-I'm sure if we dug deep enough, we'd find out why that is the case, would that be odd or confusing for screen reader users or would it in fact be super clear and concise?
+Should I use up and down arrows with NVDA and Firefox, I do hear the list enumeration and the suggestion text, still not the role of "option" though, even though it is present.
+Arguably as a user does not hear it is an "option" maybe this mitigates the confucion for them?
+I don't have access to JAWS, so I am unable to say what is output.

 ### MDN

 Many of us are familiar with [MDN (Mozilla Developer Network)](https://developer.mozilla.org/en-US/), as we may visit often to learn syntax or understand something related to web technologies a little better.
 MDN have a search filter in their site header and looking at the HTML for the input alone, it contains all of the roles and properties that an ARIA 1.2 `combobox` uses.
 Where this one gets a problematic is the actual suggestions in the related `listbox`, have `role="option"`, which are required children for a `listbox` (you can also use `role="group",` but they must have `role="option"` children present), but interestingly, MDN have decided to place a link inside the `role="option"` elements.

 As `role="option"` is fundamentally the same as an `<option>` as far as assistive technologies are concerned it is only allowed presentational children, not interactive elements.
-Whilst a role in itself doesn't really alter the way something behaves, the expectation from the user agent is that you make this item interactive, after all, it is an "option" and options can be selected.
+Whilst a `role` in itself doesn't really alter the way something behaves, the expectation from the user agent is that you make this item interactive, after all, it is an "option" and options can be selected.
 As the ARIA spec and user agents expect this element to be interactive, popping another interactive element inside it is actually invalid ARIA and of course when we use ARIA, we need to do so responsibly, as the effects can have all manner of consequences for disabled users.

 Similar to the Google pattern, this does not announce the role of "option" or even "link", it reports each item as a text element in VoiceOver.
 Quite annoyingly, it doesn't work correctly, in that with VoiceOver running, if I press down arrow, it closes the suggestions panel, so I have to navigate to the options using the virtual cursor and then get into the `listbox`. the problem with that is the input now doesn't have focus, so a user cannot continue typing to further filter the suggestions.